Alzaibak/Mortgage-calculator-web-app/README.md

 # Mortgage-calculator-web-app

-This web application can calculate loans for the clients and calculating how much should be paid every month.
+This web application calculate loans needed for each client and calculate the monthly payment on account.

 The users can:
 - set purchase prices